temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 (2) **Medicare enrollee defined.**—For purposes of this section, the term "Medicare enrollee" means any individual who, as of the date of enactment of this Act, is entitled to or enrolled in benefits under title XVIII of the Social Security Act by reason of age, disability, or end-stage renal disease.

-(3) **Actuarial value.**—For purposes of this section, the term "actuarial value" has the meaning given in section 606(1), determined under assumptions prescribed by the Secretary of the Treasury by regulation, including interest rate, mortality, morbidity, and health care cost assumptions.
+(3) **Actuarial value.**-For purposes of this section, the term "actuarial value" has the meaning given in section 605(1), determined under assumptions prescribed by the Secretary of the Treasury by regulation, including interest rate, mortality, morbidity, and health care cost assumptions.

 **(c) Transition to private health accounts and vouchers.**—